Keeping French Bulldogs and Labrador Retrievers Healthy and Safe

 Labrador Retriever

-Generally touted as a healthy breed, the Lab’s tall stature, however, can lead to hip and elbow d dysplasia.
+Generally touted as a healthy breed, the Lab’s tall stature, however, can lead to hip and elbow dysplasia.
 Be on the lookout if your Lab begins to limp or show signs of pain that could mean a leg injury or arthritis.

 If your Lab loves to play in water, make sure you frequently clean and dry his ears after swimming to prevent ear infections and hot spots.